charleshenryhugo/GolangSrc/notifier/README.md

 google@gmail.com
 yahoo@gmail.com
 ```
-One address in a line and no blank line.
+One email address in a line and no blank line.

 In addition, subject and message will be set according to`$HOME/.defaults.yml`, because no message or subject option is specified.